Census Operations Ending

-The Cape Cod Complete Count Committee is a partnership of local, regional, state, and federal officials working to ensure the best, most accurate count for the federal 2020 Census.
+The Cape Cod Complete Count Committee was a partnership of local, regional, state, and federal officials working to ensure the best, most accurate count for the federal 2020 Census.

-The Cape Cod Commission, the Town of Barnstable, and Barnstable County are partnering to coordinate a Complete Count Committee for Cape Cod - working to ensure that all residents are correctly counted.
+The Cape Cod Commission, the Town of Barnstable, and Barnstable County partnered to coordinate a Complete Count Committee for Cape Cod - working to ensure that all residents are correctly counted.

 How are Census data used?

 Census data is used in many ways, including determining the distribution of more then $674 billion annually in federal funds back to tribal, state, and local governments; redistricting of state legislative districts; forecasting future transportation needs for all segments of the population; and determining areas eligible for housing assistance and rehabilitation loans.

 The Complete Count Committee Guide lists 50 ways that Census data is used throughout the country, and this brochure from the Secretary of State's office outlines Why it Matters to You and Massachusetts.

 What is a Complete Count Committee?